 This study is organized as follows.
-In the second section, we recall the definitions of the one dimensional Brownian motion $B_t$ and symmetric $\alpha$-stable L\'evy motion $L_{t}^{\alpha}$.
-In the third section, we discuss the formulation and analysis of the deterministic model of the single-species model (\ref{model}) with Allee effect .
-In the fourth section, we explain the analysis of the stochastic single-species model with Allee effect.
-We also review the definition of the Onsager-Machlup function and most probable phase portraits in Subsection \ref{OM} and \ref{Mppp}, respectively.
-The numerical results and the biological implication of our experimental findings are given in the fifth section.
+In the second section, we recall the definitions of the one-dimensional Brownian motion $B_t$ and symmetric $\alpha$-stable L\'evy motion $L_{t}^{\alpha}$.
+In the third section, we discuss the formulation and analysis of the deterministic model (\ref{42}) of the single-species with Allee effect .
+In the fourth section, we explain the analysis of the stochastic single-species model (\ref{401}) with Allee effect.
+We also review the definition of the Onsager-Machlup function and most probable phase portraits in the subsections \ref{OM} and \ref{Mppp}, respectively.
+The numerical results and the biological implication of our experimental findings are presented in the fifth section.
 We conclude our research by giving a brief summary in the last section.